Cotalker/documentation/blog/2021-06-02-message_actions.md

 </div>
 <div class="card__body">

-With a simple click on a **chat message bubble**, you can not only **delete** messages, but now you can quickly **copy** text messages to your clipboard and **reply** to messages.
-Message replies embed the original message, which helps maintain the context in long, diverse, or overpopulated conversations.
+With a simple click on a **chat message bubble**, not only can you **delete** messages, but now you can quickly **copy** text messages to your clipboard and **reply** to messages.
+Message replies embed the original message (attached files and media included), which helps maintain the context in long, diverse, or overpopulated conversations.

 </div>
 <div class="card__footer">